LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 ## Motivation

-Motivation for the Lisk interoperability module and the cross-chain update transaction can be found in [LIP "Properties, serialization, and initial values of the interoperability module"][base-interoperability-LIP].
+Motivation for the Lisk Interoperability module and the cross-chain update transaction can be found in [LIP "Introduce Interoperability module"][base-interoperability-LIP].

 ## Rationale